-Why I won’t comply
+Why I don’t comply with gender norms

 Ever since I was a little kid, I knew I was different.
 I wanted to play with the boys because they were rough.
 In my opinion, girls only wanted to play lame games.
 They bored me to death with their stories about puppies and ponies.
 To be honest, I never waited around to listen to the stories.
 So I’m not really sure about those ponies.
 Long before any cute animals were introduced into their talks, I was far gone, climbing a tree.
-I’d rather run around in my underwear than putting on girl clothing and my hair had to be short, even if I’d have to cut it myself.
+I’d rather run around in my underwear than putting on girl clothing and my hair had to be a short, androgynous hairstyle, even if I’d have to cut it myself.
 At this point, my parents weren’t worrying too much and I’m glad they never really tried to change me.
 Just that one time…

-Making a first impression
+Making a first impression and gender expectations

 When I was five, my mom sent me to school in a skirt.
 I kept nagging and whining, but she convinced me that all the other kids would think I was a boy.
 If I wore the skirt just this one day, I was allowed to take it off right after school.
 Dreadfully I walked into the school in an ugly pink dress.
 The day went by in a haze.
 I only remember that by the time my mom came to pick me up, I was standing in front of the school building in my underwear, holding the dress in my hand.
-School was out and so was the hideous dress.
+The school was out and so was the dress.
 I haven’t been forced into a women apparel ever since.

 Things always get worse before they get better

-Getting negative attention isn’t something you ever get used to.
+Getting negative attention for breaking gender rules isn’t something you ever get used to.
 Not when you’re a kid and still not after growing up.
 Puberty hit me mentally and it was easy to get me messed up.
 I was a quiet kid, always on the sideline and never wanted to draw any attention to myself.
 But if I felt attacked or anyone gave me a hard time, I was bound to make your life difficult as well.
 I said horrible things to restroom ladies and kids that asked whether I was a boy or a girl.
 It was so easy to drift off in anger.
 It was the only way I knew.
 Being refused to access the ladies room simply drove me mad.
 I just couldn’t figure out a decent way of going to the bathroom without being dishonest to myself.
 My bathroom anxiety grew at an immense rate.

 No matter how many people I showed my passport.
-There would always be a next person who didn’t see proof of my gender and was hard to convince.
-As a broad shouldered person with a masculine walk, it was easy for people to be confused by my presence.
+There would always be a next person who didn’t see proof of my gender identity and was hard to convince.
+As a broad-shouldered person with a masculine walk, it was easy for people to be confused by my presence.
 I can understand that.
 But I wasn’t inclined to abnegate myself for their peace of mind.
 What about my own peace of mind?

 I had allowed myself to be who I was, even if that was different.
 Not that I was ok with myself, but I was even less ok with what society expected of me.
 So I was at peace with just being different.
 I thought everyone would agree with me.
 Of course, I couldn’t have been more wrong!
 Soon, I realized people weren’t going to accept me as I was.
 They didn’t even see me for what I was.
 The ones who knew I was a girl, really treated me as a girl.
 People who didn’t know yelled at me for invading their space.
 I only longed to be something in between myself.
 No laws or boundaries.

-Learn to grow
+Learn to grow as an androgynous person

-After a few dodgy experiments where I said weird things to people in restrooms, I finally gave up.
+After a few dodgy experiments where I said weird things to people in restrooms, I finally gave up the harsh struggle.
 I would meet different people each time and it was so exhausting trying to educate them all.
 Instead, I decided to educate myself and become a stronger person.
 This appeared to be a more achievable goal to reach.
 I started to read signals and act on events before they occurred.
 No. I didn’t walk in while flashing my boobs.
-I tried that before and it only makes everything more awkward, because then clearly everybody already knew I was a woman.
+I had tried that before and it only makes everything more awkward, because then clearly everybody already knew I was a woman.
 Flashing is just not the thing to do.

-Then grow and let go
+Then grow and let go of gender norms

 “Did you see how that woman stared at you?
 I feel like kicking her!”

 Basically, there are two possible responses to fear, cause that’s what it is.
 Shall I fight or flee?
 That’s what I get to see.
 It is a privilege that people let me look deep into their souls.
 Are you a fighter or a runner?
 I will know it when I walk into the bathroom while you’re washing your hands.
-The moment you lay eyes on my, I can see your state of mind in an instant.
+The moment you lay eyes on me, I can see your state of mind in an instant.
 I see the face of confusion, the hasty thoughts, and the aroused instinct.
 On top of that, I know exactly how you will respond.
 Runners are easy.
 They just run out as quickly as possible.
 Ha!
 Take a deep breath.
 The fighters are the ones that give me a hard time.